About this guide

 The access system is not activated by default, therefore anyone can access your database.
-In order to activate this system, you should assign a password to the Designer account, then all the access privileges you have assigned to tables, forms, menus, and methods will take effect.
+In order to activate this system, you should assign a password to the Designer account, then all the access privileges you have assigned to forms, menus, and methods will take effect.
 In order to open the database, users must enter a password.

 Every 4D database contains the following predefined options to control data access:

 - Design Access: all users have access to the application.
 However, you can restrict access to the Design mode.This option allows you to give a specified group the ability to enter the Design environment of the database.
 By default, the Designer and Administrator accounts always have access to the Design environment.

 - Filtering of commands and project methods (in the formula editor and 4D Write Pro documents): by default 4D restricts access to the commands, functions and project methods in Application mode and expressions used in 4D Write Pro documents.

 You can use forms to control user’s view of data and access to features by setting Access and Owner privileges for forms to user groups.
 You can also provide fully customized interfaces to give users tools and features according to their privileges.